ChapelR/custom-macros-for-sugarcube-2/scripts/extensions/extensions-readme.md

 #### `skipTags` option

 You can prevent passages from being registered as containers by adding one of the tags included in this array literal.
 By default, if you tag a passage with `menu`, `skip`, or `widget`, it won't be included.
-Note that you really, really should tag all non-container passages; registering the passages as containers is a computationally expensive process, and can dramatically increase startup load times for your game if you have a lot.
+Note that you really, really should tag all non-container passages; registering the passages as containers is a computationally expensive process, and can dramatically increase startup load times for your game.

 ### Macros

-The following macros are indluded in this script:
+The following macros are included in this script:

 #### `<<placeat>>` macro